 Are you visiting from out of state?
 Click here for up-to-date information for visitors.

-Individuals are required to wear face coverings in public places where physical distancing is difficult to maintain, including in retail stores with more than 50,000 square feet of shopping space, restaurants, outdoor bars or tasting rooms, and lodging establishments.
-This Executive Order applies to businesses in Augusta.
+Individuals are required to wear face coverings in public places where physical distancing is difficult to maintain, including in retail stores, restaurants, outdoor bars or tasting rooms, lodging establishments, schools, and municipal buildings.
+This Executive Order expands the scope of the enforcement statewide.

 As the situation continues to evolve quickly, business services are constantly changing.
 Join the KV Chamber's Facebook Group, Kennebec Valley Restaurant & Business Support During COVID-19, for the latest updates from local businesses.
 Please check with the businesses to confirm these details.